AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ![Effect of the learning rate for neural network on the Iris dataset.](06-Data/figures/learningRateNetwork.png){#fig:learningRateNetwork}

 We clearly see that for a low learning rate, the precision and error curves are rather stable.
-While for a high learning rate, we experience very frequent peaks.
+While for a relatively high learning rate, we experience very frequent peaks.

 Unfortunately, there is no general methodology to identify the adequate learning rate or the architecture of the network.
 Manual tuning is the norm so far.
+Some optimization algorithms, _e.g.,_ the Adam optimization algorithm, variates the learning rate.
+During the training the learning rate varies.

 ## Test and Validation

 So far, we built a network trained on the whole iris dataset: we consider all the entries in the `.csv` file to train the network.
 The network seems to properly learn as the network does less error and the precision is increasing along the epochs (_i.e.,_ the error curve is getting very close to 0).

 The error curve indicates how well the network is learning for the provided dataset.
 If we wish to know how well the network classifies data, it would not make much sense to test it on data it was trained with.
 Asking a network how well it performs in presence of the very same data used for the training is not much of a challenge.
-However, an important question is how well the network behaves in presence of data that it has never seen.
+However, an important question is how well does the network behave in presence of data that it has never seen.
 Said in other word: _how well the network classifies unknown data?_

 One way to answer this question, is to divide the iris dataset in two distinct parts: